-An advocate and litigator, Rich Schoenstein has 25 years of experience handling business and employment disputes, through trials and appeals, arbitration and mediation, and internal and external investigations.
+An advocate and litigator, Rich Schoenstein has more than 25 years of experience handling business and employment disputes, through trials and appeals, arbitration and mediation, and internal and external investigations.
 Rich has represented clients from individuals to large corporations and financial institutions, partnering with his clients to address their emerging business needs, and handling contested matters arising in numerous industries and substantive areas of law.
 His experience is diverse and extensive, with a focus on the following areas: